GTfort/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 A better question could be

-> <i> In the exercise 2.15 when I try to add a new person to the app, server responds to 403, despite the request looks ok to me.
+> <i> In exercise 2.15, when I try to add a new person to the app, the server responds with 403, despite the fact that the request looks okay to me.
 >
-> The code looks like this
+> The code looks like this:
 >
-> ```js
+> ``` js
->   // the relevant part of code is pasted here
+>   //The relevant part of the code is pasted here
->   // code should contain several console.log statements for helping the debugging
+>   // code should contain several console.log statements to help the debugging
 > ```
 >
 > The following gets printed to the console